galkremer1/mine_sweeper/README.md

 2. Move the score into the header.
 3. Create a score table.
 4. Solve compatibility problems with Safari and FireFox.
 5. Add a red mark to the bomb that was clicked.
+Done.